-My name is Sequcia Wren and I am a deputy warden for the MDOC at the Mississippi State Penitentiary at Parchman.
+My name is Sequcia Wren and I am the acting Chief of Security for the MDOC at the Mississippi State Penitentiary at Parchman.
 I have served MDOC for 18 years having held positions including correctional officer, correctional supervisor, correctional commander, and a deputy warden.

 In my current assignment, I supervise the Emergency Operations Command, post office, Front School, Metal Fab, Visitation, 32 Laundry, and Ground Upkeep.
 I am responsible for the overall running of the institution and I make rounds in the units to ensure that all inmates are safe and free from harm.
 I am also responsible for executions.
 I have to make sure staff know their positions and that we carry out an execution without incident.